The National Planetarium (Planetarium Negara) is conveniently located in Kuala Lumpur's Lake Gardens, the green lung in the heart of the city.

 The building, which was opened to the public in 1993 and has been cleverly designed to resemble a blue-domed mosque, sits on a small hill between the Bird Park and the National Museum.

 To be honest the exhibits inside are not that impressive but there are a few highlights.
 There is a mock-up of the interior of the International Space Station showing the sleeping and toilet arrangements.
 Quite interesting!

 The space suit of the first Malaysian astronaut is on display together with examples of the ready meal packs he took into space containing Malaysian delights such as Nasi Lemak!

 There is supposed to be an observatory and telescope in the tower which looks like a minaret but it is was either closed down during our visit or we failed to notice it.

 In the grounds of the National Planetarium there are some replicas of ancient Chinese and Indian observatories (the latter being a scaled down version of the Jai Singh Observatory in Delhi) and also a replica of Stonehenge or, in this case, Fibre-Glass Henge!

 The main highlight of the visit for us was undoubtedly the Omnimax-style film projected on the interior roof of the dome.
 Seated on comfortable reclining cinema chairs the huge screen gives a panoramic viewing effect that enhances the content of the film.

-Entrance fee to the Exhibition Gallery is just RM1.
+Entrance to the Exhibition Gallery is FREE.

-The film show costs an additional RM3 (adult) and RM2 (child).
+The film show costs are:

 9:30am to 4:30pm daily.
 Closed on Mondays